[7 min read, open as pdf for full report]

 MSCI defines momentum factor as referring to “the tendency of winning stocks to continue performing well in the near term.
 Momentum is categorized as a “persistence” factor i.e., it tends to benefit from continued trends in markets”.

 Following the lows of the Global Financial Crisis, it’s been a great time to be a Momentum investor.
+Indeed, it has been the best performing style factor, much to the chagrin of many “purist” factor-based investors who focus only on the original Fama-French framework of Size and Value factors.

 Question 1: Is Fundsmith a Momentum investor?